jjfraney/bells/server/README.md

 The look ahead value is expressed as in a string formmated as according to [Java Duration#parse](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence)

+belltower.intervalometer.schedule.refresh.period:2h
+The period between refreshes of the schedule from all source.
+Default is 2 hours.

 belltower.call-to-mass.duration - The time to start the 'call-to-mass' bell sequence.
 The event on the schedule is spelled 'mass',